oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

  - "Launching" : OAR has launched the job and will execute the user command on the first node.
  - "Running" : the user command is executing on the first node.
+ - "Suspended" : the job was in Running state and there was a request (`oarhold`_ with "-r" option) to suspend this job.
+In this state other jobs can be scheduled on the same resources (these resources has the "suspended_jobs" field to "YES").
  - "Finishing" : the user command has terminated and OAR is doing work internally
  - "Terminated" : the job has terminated normally.
  - "Error" : a problem has occurred.